Using HTTP cookies

 Set-Cookie: id=a3fWa; Expires=Thu, 31 Oct 2021 07:28:00 GMT;

-Expires date is set, the time and date set is relative to the client the cookie is being set on, not the server.
+Expires date and time, they're relative to the client the cookie is being set on, not the server.

-If your site authenticates users, it should regenerate and resend session cookies, even ones that already exist, whenever the user authenticates.
-This technique helps prevent session fixation attacks, where a third party can reuse a user's session.
+If your site authenticates users, it should regenerate and resend session cookies, even ones that already exist, whenever a user authenticates.
+This approach helps prevent session fixation attacks, where a third party can reuse a user's session.

-There are a couple of ways to ensure that cookies are sent securely and are not accessed by unintended parties or scripts: the
+You can ensure that cookies are sent securely and aren't accessed by unintended parties or scripts in one of two ways: with the

 Secure attribute and the